-The subrecipient will maintain safety procedures designated by federal and state law for construction of new buildings.
+The subrecipient will maintain safety procedures designated by federal and state law.

 Section 3

 All projects receiving more than \$200,000 in HUD assistance at a project site are required to comply with the "new" Section 3 rule, as detailed in 24 CFR Part 75.
 This includes the tracking of all labor hours on the project sites, including projects not subject to Davis Bacon, and qualitative efforts undertaken to demonstrate compliance.
 See IEDA's Section 3 guidance for more information.